oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 CSAF: https://www.example.com/.well-known/csaf/provider-metadata.json
 ```

-It is possible to advertise more than one `provider-metadata.json` by adding multiple `CSAF` fields, e.g. in case of changes to the organizational structure through merges or aquisitions.
+It is possible to advertise more than one `provider-metadata.json` by adding multiple `CSAF` fields, e.g. in case of changes to the organizational structure through merges or acquisitions.
 However, this SHOULD NOT be done and removed as soon as possible.
 If one of the URLs fulfills requirement 9, this MUST be used as the first CSAF entry in the security.txt.

 ### 7.1.9 Requirement 9: Well-known URL for provider-metadata.json